BruceZhangReve/MoME/README.md

 ### Pre-trained LLMs

 In this codebase, GPT2 (for GPT4TS baseline) and Qwen-MoE[A2.7B] (for others) are utilized.
-Please use the following HuggingFace cite to download them and put under the "./llm" directory.
+Please use the following HuggingFace links to download them and put under the "./llm" directory.
 <div align="center" style="line-height: 1;">
   <a href=""><img alt="HuggingFace"
     src="https://img.shields.io/badge/Hugging_Face-MTBench-yellow?logo=huggingface"